wenatuhs/teeport-intro/slides.md

 .text-muted.small[For the alpha-stage testing/debugging and the helpful feedbacks
 Also for the contribution to the matlab Teeport plugin ]
+]

+.right-5[
+## Collaborators

 - [**Adi Hanuka**](mailto:adiha@slac.stanford.edu) .badge.badge-primary[advocate]
 .text-muted.small[For the very helpful discussions and advices
 Also for the kind advertising for Teeport!
 ]
 - [**Hugo Slepicka**](mailto:slepicka@slac.stanford.edu) .badge.badge-primary[user#2]
-.text-muted.small[For the beta-stage testing and the guidelines for the Ocelot integration
+.text-muted.small[For the beta-stage testing and the help on Ocelot integration
 Also for the kind support for Teeport!
 ]
 - [**Hairong Shang**](mailto:shang@anl.gov) .badge.badge-primary[user#3]
 .text-muted.small[For the beta-stage testing and providing code used in these slides
 Also for the kind support for Teeport!
+]
 ]

 .footnote[